lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 **Outputs**
 * `angsd_parameter_exp_pops.csv`: summary table of populations used in the parameter sweep experiment

 ## Scaffold selection

-Finding sites that yield enough SNPs for analysis while minimizing resources during the parameter sweep requires some setup.
-First, I took 100 Mbp from the longest scaffolds, divided this into 10 reference subsets (`param_exp_ref_step1.sh`).
-Then, I ran ANGSD on each reference subset to find sites with < 50% missing data, using samples from each domain separately (`param_exp_ref_step2.sh`).
-Lastly, I created the experimental references from these sites, resulting in an indexed fasta and the ANGSD site and region files for each domain, e.g. siberia_experiment_ref.fa, siberia_experiment_ref_regions, and siberia_experiment_ref_sites (`param_exp_ref_step3.sh`).
+Conducting the full parameter sweep over the [target regions](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref) identified in Step 2 is not computationally feasible.
+Finding sites that yield enough SNPs for analysis while minimizing resources is a three-step process:
+- `param_exp_ref_step1.sh`: selects 100 Mbp from the longest non-contaminant scaffolds and divides them into 10 balanced reference subsets to enable efficient parallel processing.
+- `param_exp_ref_step2.sh`: runs ANGSD on each reference subset, separately for each domain, to identify sites with less than 50% missing data, thereby focusing analysis on reliably genotyped regions.
+- `param_exp_ref_step3.sh`: merges high-quality sites from all subsets to construct domain-specific experimental references—producing indexed FASTA files and corresponding ANGSD region and site files for downstream analysis.

-### Create reference subsets
+### `param_exp_ref_step1.sh`: reference genome subsets

 select 100 Mbp from the longest putatively non-contaminant scaffolds (i.e., those without "putative contaminant" in their fasta headers), divided this into 10 subsets, and created a indexed reference genome and ANGSD region and site files

-#### `param_exp_ref_step1.sh` usage

 ```
 #!/bin/bash